 Knowledge about the trophic interactions in a food web is crucial in ecology for purposes ranging from identifying keystone species (Jord’an 2009) to quantifying robustness of a food web to species extinctions

 (Dunne, Williams, and Martinez 2002).
-This has led to the development of numerous food web models
+This has led to the development of numerous food web models and associated theory, although the scarcity of detailed and comprehensive empirical data has long been recognised as a major bottleneck in this field

 (Allesina, Alonso, and Pascual 2008; Cohen, Newman, and Steele 1985; Gravel et al. 2013; Petchey et al. 2008; Tamaddoni-Nezhad et al. 2013).
-Along with inferring missing links in an observed food web, the food web models are also used for ecological forecasting (Hattab et al. 2016; Lindegren et al. 2010) and for understanding the underlying mechanism governing the interactions in a food web (Gorman et al. 2019).
+Along with inferring missing links in an observed food web, such food web models are also increasingly used for ecological forecasting (Hattab et al. 2016; Lindegren et al. 2010) and for understanding the underlying mechanism governing trophic interactions in the wild (Gorman et al. 2019).

 Although food web models are constructed using prior theory about the factors that determine trophic interactions, empirical data about interactions is required to parameterise a model.
 For example, Petchey et al. (2008) used presence-absence information about trophic interactions to parameterise the allometric diet breadth model and thereby predict species interactions.
-These empirical information about interactions can come from diverse set of methods such as gut content analysis (Peralta-Maraver, Lopez-Rodriguez, and de
+Such empirical information about interactions can come from diverse set of methods such as gut content analysis (Peralta-Maraver, Lopez-Rodriguez, and de

-Figueroa 2017), stable isotope ratio analysis of tissues (Layman et al. 2007), experimentation (Warren 1989), DNA metabarcoding of gut contents or faeces (Roslin and Majaneva 2016) and literature research (Gray et al. 2015; Cohen and Mulder 2014a; Goldwasser and Roughgarden 1993a).

-Each of these sources of information about trophic interactions has shortcomings.
-For example: Stable isotope ratio analysis of the organism’s tissue does not give direct information of the diet of that organism but rather gives approximate trophic position of that species in the food web (Wada, Mizutani, and Minagawa 1991; Jennings and van der Molen 2015).
-Although mixing models can be used to determine what prey items are most likely fed upon by a predator, this results in uncertainty in the estimates (Kadoya, Osada, and
+Figueroa 2017), stable isotope ratio analysis of tissues (Layman et al. 2007), experimentation (Warren 1989), DNA metabarcoding of gut contents or faeces (Roslin and Majaneva 2016) and literature research (Gray et al. 2015; Cohen and Mulder 2014a; Goldwasser and Roughgarden 1993a) but each of these sources of information about trophic interactions has serious shortcomings, hindering the advancement of the field.
+For example: stable isotope ratio analysis of the organism’s tissue does not give direct not taxonomically resolved information of the diet of that organism, but rather it provides approximate trophic position of that species in the food web (Wada, Mizutani, and Minagawa 1991; Jennings and van der Molen 2015) and although mixing models can be used to determine what prey items are most likely fed upon by a predator, this results in uncertainty in the estimates (Kadoya, Osada, and

 Takimoto 2012; Crawford, Mcdonald, and Bearhop 2008).
-Similarly, DNA metabarcoding could have issues in detecting secondary predation or cannibalism (Pompanon et al. 2012; Nielsen et al. 2018) and is prone to environmental contamination (e.g. DNA in the water swallowed along with DNA from an aquatic consumer’s prey cannot be differentiated from actual prey) (Kelly et al. 2014).
-Furthermore, construction of food webs via literature review can lead to false positives–links included when in reality no link would occur because it makes an assumption that the species interactions inferred from a system will occur in another system as well (Gray et al. 2015; Cohen and Mulder 2014b; Goldwasser and Roughgarden 1993b).
+Similarly, more recent approaches using DNA metabarcoding may give much higher taxonomic resolution but present other challenges, such as an inability to resolve secondary predation or cannibalism (Pompanon et al. 2012; Nielsen et al. 2018) which are common in nature and also being prone to environmental contamination (e.g. DNA in the water swallowed along with DNA from an aquatic consumer’s prey cannot be differentiated from actual prey) (Kelly et al. 2014).
+Furthermore, construction of food webs via literature review, which is one of the most common practices in food web research, can lead to false positives–links included when in reality no link would occur because it makes an assumption that the species interactions inferred from a system will occur in another system as well (Gray et al. 2015; Cohen and Mulder 2014b; Goldwasser and Roughgarden 1993b).

-Nielsen et al. (2018) have shown that gut content analysis method has a better match with real diet when compared to other methods.
+It is unsurpsing given the limitations of these proxy or inferential approaches that authors such as Nielsen et al. (2018) have shown that gut content analysis method has a better match with real diet when compared to other methods.